Text consolidated by Valsts valodas centrs (State

 thereto.

-(21) A local government, upon issuing binding
+(21) A local government is entitled, by issuing

 immovable property tax rebate referred to in Paragraph one of